pdjr-archive/venus-signalk-tank-service/README.md

-__venus-signalk-tank-service__ borrows kwindrem's GUI modifications, ignores Venus' broken tank handling and instead recovers tank data from a Signal K server, generates one dbus service per tank and in so doing makes it available to Venus in a way that can be picked up and rendered on a CCGX or similar display.
+__venus-signalk-tank-service__ borrows kwindrem's GUI modifications, ignores Venus' broken tank handling and instead recovers tank data from a Signal K server, generating and updating one dbus service per tank.
+Once tha data is on dbus it becomes available to Venus in a way that can be picked up and rendered on a CCGX or similar display.

 Data is recovered from Signal K over HTTP and the Signal K server can be running on the local network or even on the Venus host.